huyuhui001/mySite/docs/linux/SES/linux_ses_demo.md

 3).
 Create a new file and paste the secret key value into it:
 ```
 admin:~ # vi /etc/ceph/admin.secret
-Put the key value AQD6pHpfAAAAABAAHJvkvLhOKZyQxm9lgnR5Qg== into the file and save it.
+Put the key value <your key> into the file and save it.
 ```

 4).
 Change the permissions of the file to be read only by the user: